Get Hard: Plot

-James and Darnell resolve for James to join a local gang called the Crenshaw Kings to gain protection in prison.
-However, Darnell's cousin and gang leader Russell rebuffs James and redirects him to the Alliance of Whites gang.
-James is unable to portray a convincing racist, leading the gang to think he is a cop; they threaten to attack James, but Darnell rescues him by bursting in with a flamethrower.
+James and Darnell resolve for James to join the Crenshaw Kings gang to gain protection in prison.
+However, Darnell's cousin and gang leader Russell ejects them, redirecting them to the Alliance of Whites.
+James is unable to convince them he is racist, so they think he is a cop.
+They threaten to attack, but Darnell rescues him with a flamethrower.

-Eventually, Darnell and James finally deduce that Martin framed James.
-They sneak into his office and find the embezzlement records on Martin's computer.
-Before they can expose him, Gayle finds them and takes back the computer, informing James that Darnell is not who he thinks he is and has never been in prison.
-Dejected and upset that Darnell lied to him, James returns to the Crenshaw Kings on his own, asking to join.
-They accept him as one of their own and order him to kill someone as his initiation.
-Before he can do so, Darnell arrives in time to convince James to expose Martin.
+Eventually, Darnell and James realise Martin framed him.
+Sneaking into his office, they find evidence of embezzlement on Martin's computer.
+Before they can expose him, Gayle catches them and takes back the computer, informing James that Darnell is not who he thinks he is and has never been in prison.

+Dejected and upset that Darnell lied, James returns to the Crenshaw Kings on his own, asking to join.
+They accept him as one of their own, so order him to kill someone as his initiation.
+Before James can do so, Darnell arrives to convince him to expose Martin.

 The two sneak onto Martin's yacht to retrieve the computer, only to come across Gayle and his men.
-James unleashes a series of capoeira moves on them before Martin and Alissa arrive, both confessing to the fraud and embezzlement, a scheme that also included Peter.
+James unleashes capoeira moves on them before Martin and Alissa arrive, both confessing to the fraud and embezzlement, a scheme that also included Peter.
 They try to convince James to run away with them, but he turns them down and heads to a life raft with Darnell.
-When Gayle shoots the life raft, James pulls out a gun he had "keistered" and aims it at Gayle.
-U.S. Marshals suddenly appear, summoned by the ankle monitor that James triggered, having trespassed the county line.
+When Gayle shoots it, James pulls out a gun he had "keistered" and aims it at Gayle.
+U.S. Marshals suddenly appear, summoned by the ankle monitor that James triggered, having crossed the county line.

-Martin's computer provides the evidence needed to clear James.
-Martin, Gayle, Alissa, and the henchmen are all arrested and James is exonerated.
-However, he is still sentenced to six months in prison for holding an unlicensed gun, but thanks to Darnell's training, James is fully prepared for his stint in prison, unlike Martin, who is quickly attacked by inmates when his San Quentin sentence with Peter begins.
-James spends his sentence helping the FBI retrieve all the assets that Martin stole while guiding Darnell's investments so that he and Rita are able to open their own carwash.
-As Darnell drives James home after his release, James announces his intent to celebrate his freedom with a Wall Street Journal and a forty, which he now considers a perfect Sunday.
+Evidence on Martin's computer clears James.
+Martin, Gayle, Alissa, and the henchmen are all arrested.
+Although James is exonerated, he is sentenced to six months for holding an unlicensed gun.
+Thanks to Darnell's training, James is fully prepared for his stint in prison, unlike Martin, who panics when he and Peter are immediately attacked when they begin their sentence in San Quentin.
+James spends his sentence helping the FBI retrieve all the assets Martin stole while guiding Darnell's investments so that he and Rita are able to open their own carwash.
+As Darnell drives James home upon his release, James announces his intent to celebrate his freedom with a Wall Street Journal and a forty, which he now considers a perfect Sunday.